 This is where we are now.
 More and more people are beginning to realize that they do not like the movie that is playing out and they are not at all happy with the directors/producers who took the investment capital (taxes) of the people and subsequently produced a movie which is a complete flop.
 This time around there is no amount of popcorn, candy or soda that will help create the illusion of a wonderful night out on the town.

 Personally I believe that true freedom can only be obtained through a full understanding the (non) nature of this system.
 However, everybody is unique and everybody is traveling along their own path and along their own journey.
-No matter what kind of entites that you believe is ultimately responsible, I think that many would agree that there is certainly some type of evil involved here.
+No matter what kind of entities that you believe are ultimately responsible, I think that many would agree that there is certainly some type of darkness involved here.

 Perhaps, the most important thing to remember is that we are all connected...not in a communist, socialist or collectivist sort of way...but as unique individuals and spiritual beings who are all connected via the very fabric of nature, through this beautiful planet and by way of the amazing universe that surrounds us.